ietf-wg-dance/draft-dance-architecture/draft-ietf-dance-architecture.md

 In these cases it is important to consider the architecture of the DNS zone and when possible use a tree-like structure with many subdomain parts, much like reverse DNS records or how telephone numbers are represented in the ENUM standard (RFC 6116).

-If an authoritative resolver were configured to respond quite slowly (think slow loris [XXXrefereceXXX]), is it possible to cause a DoS on the TLS server via complete exhaustion of TCP connections?
+If an authoritative resolver were configured to respond quite slowly using TCP, (for instance, a
+{{slowlaris}} attack), it possible that this would cause a TLS server to exhaust all it's TCP sockets.

 The availability of a client identity zone is essential to permitting clients to authenticate.
 If the DNS infrastructure hosting client identities becomes unavailable, then the clients represented by that zone cannot be authenticated.